Minhao-Zhang/GlossaryAssistedTranslator/README.md

 # Open Video Translator

-A tool box that can be used to download and translate almost any video to any language.
+A tool box that can be used to translate videos.
-It will be all **local** and **open-source**.
-With LLMs supporting long context, translation of each line of subtitle will be context aware.

-- [yt-dlp](https://github.com/yt-dlp/yt-dlp) is used to download the video ([supported sites](https://github.com/yt-dlp/yt-dlp/blob/master/supportedsites.md)).
-- [openai-whisper](https://github.com/openai/whisper) is used to transcribe the video ([supported languages](https://github.com/openai/whisper/blob/main/whisper/tokenizer.py)).
-- [ollama](https://github.com/ollama/ollama-python) is used to translate the video.
-Supported languages can vary from the model you chose.
-You shall refer to the respective model page for the supported languages.
+- optimized for subtitle translation
+- no paid APIs, all you need is your laptop
+- low-resource translation with RAG-powered glossary generation
+- (potentially) automatic subtitle merging and breaking

 ## TODO
-- Use Transformers package instead of ollama.
+- [x] Build a translation agent with glossary injection
+  - [x] Glossary collection
+  - [x] Glossary selection powered by LLM
+  - [x] Translation using selected glossary
+- [ ] Build a proper RAG system for glossary retrival
+  - [x] Use Langchain to build a RAG foundation class
+  - [ ] Collect some more glossary with better translation
+  - [ ] Build Few-Shot Prommpting using these translations
+  - [ ] Allow more embedding models to be used
+  - [ ] Experiment with different similarity function
+- [ ] Use Llama.cpp instead of Ollama to run inference models as it supports almost any models you can find on Huggingface

 ## Installation

 I am assuming you have a NVIDIA GPU and you have installed the NVIDIA drivers.
-I am running on Ubunbu under Windows Subsystem Linux, so my set up might be a bit different.
+I am running on Ubunbu under Windows Subsystem Linux.
+Your set up might be a bit different.

 ```bash
 sudo apt update -y